POLICY

 Policy Mission & Vision

-As part of Aurelia’s humanist approach to scaling life in space, the Center for Space Ethics & Policy addresses both tangible and abstract challenges to building a spacefaring society that is inclusive, sustainable, and accessible to all—from issues of distributing shared resources, to governance of large-scale space communities, to the ethical considerations for designing new space technologies and habitats for life in extreme environments.
+As part of Aurelia’s humanist approach to scaling life in space, the Center for Space Ethics & Policy addresses both tangible and abstract challenges to building a spacefaring society—from issues of distributing shared resources, to governance of large-scale space communities, to the ethical considerations for designing new space technologies and habitats for life in extreme environments.

 The Center for Space Ethics & Policy integrates into the larger Aurelia ecosystem by imbuing ethical principles and policy guidance directly into the work of our education and R&D pillars.